 The accommodation process begins with admission to USD.
 Admissions decisions are made without regard to disability.
 All prospective students, including students with disabilities, are expected to present academic credentials at or above the minimum standards for admission.

 Students are not required to disclose their disability during the admissions process.
 However, a student may meet with Disability Services at any point during the admissions process by letting their admissions counselor know they would like to meet with Disability Services.

 Meet with Disability Services and Self-Disclose Disability

-Once a student has been admitted to USD, the student’s must meet with Disability Services and self disclose their disability in order to request and receive reasonable and appropriate accommodations while attending USD.
-Students must complete the Student Registration Form when they meet with Disability Services.
+Once a student has been admitted to USD, the student must meet with Disability Services and self-disclose their disability in order to request and receive reasonable and appropriate accommodations while attending USD.
+Students must complete the student registration form when they meet with Disability Services.

-Learning disabilities, Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), traumatic brain injuries, and most psychiatric disabilities may require a full psycho-educational test battery as documentation.
+Learning disabilities, attention deficit hyperactivity disorder (ADHD), traumatic brain injuries and most psychiatric disabilities may require a full psycho-educational test battery as documentation.

 Accommodations are tailored to the unique and individual needs of each student and to the academic requirements of each class.